Is Renting Digital Scores Possible?

 How could the Newzik software help secure your digital rental scores?

 We have PDFs, If these are used within the Newzik software, it might be a great option if the publisher would be notified.
-If for example, the Newzik system triggers an alert (for rentals) when a score or more than 50% of the part is used at the same time, the publisher should be notified of that specific customers use.
-More so, the rental PDF could automatically disappear inside the Newzik software after the rental expiration date.
+For example, the rental PDF could automatically disappear inside the Newzik software after the rental expiration date.

 Donemus is the perfect example of how, in this day and age, PDF scores can be made available instantly and easily.
 Rather than battling with the restrictions of an old-fashioned system, new technologies and platforms are paving the way towards a digitalized future that is far more user-friendly, cost-efficient and – most importantly – secure.
 Just like renting a movie in the iTunes Store.